|

 phototherapy of skin diseases (in particular, psoriasis), in cosmetics

-for artificial sunburn, in photocopy equipment, for photopolymerization,
+for artificial sunburn, in photocopy equipments, for photopolymerization,

 UV-hardening, metal defectoscopy, for cheking up banknotes, for creating